brewfamily/brewfamily.github.io/arrivals_and_departures.md

     - Coming to Santa Coloma on Monday, 7/25.
     - Going to spend second week traveling around Spain.

+## NYC Brews (Carlsons) (parents + baby)

+- Arrive in Barcelona 7/24 at 7:55 AM
+- Leave from Barcelona on 8/7 at 13:55

 Know your travel plans?
 Email them to joebrew@gmail.com.